TaxoPress/TaxoPress/readme.txt

 * Update: Move Metabox Settings to Fast Update Screen, #2773
 * Update: Scan and Automatically Suggest terms to merge, #2729
 * Update: Preview for different user roles and post types, #2795
-* Update: Update to Menu links: "Fast Update" to "Metaboxes" #2791
+* Update: Update to Menu links: Rename "Fast Update" to "Metaboxes" #2791

 v3.38.0- 2025-09-17
 * Fixed: Frontend css loads on all pages, #2757